Book value and liquidation value are tools used to understand the worth of a company before investing.

 #1.
 Determine stock value

-Whether a stock is undervalued or overvalued (you can decide if you should buy, sell, or hold the shares).
+Whether a stock is undervalued or overvalued (you can decide if you should buy, sell, or hold the equity shares).

 #2.
 Conduct stock market analysis